serval-uni-lu/upNNF/capkc/README.md

 10000, 10000, 26256, 26238.6, 26256
 ```

+The first two line are logging and the last two lines are CSV output.
 This means that the algorithm did `10000` tries (columnd `N`) and had `10000` successes (column `nbs`).
 The estimate is `26256` (columnd `Y`) and the lower and upper bounds are `26238.6` (column `Yl`) and 26256 (column `Yh`) respectively.